 At Fatmata, mothers are educated and given resources to ensure that they have healthy children.
 The center currently has three rooms, furniture, nursing quarters, a front desk, a waiting area, and an area for storage.
 Plastered walls and tiled floors make sanitizing easier.
 The amazing solar energy system brought the first lights and the first refrigerator (for medicine) to the village.
 To date, 5000 people have been treated and provided healthcare services.
 The center supports malaria prevention programs, infant and toddler acute malnutrition programs, and general healthcare initiatives for people of all ages.

 On the first trip to the village, the people pleaded, “Fix our roofs!”
 The leaky roofs were causing sickness and death during the cool, rainy season.
 Within two years, we built four three-family homes for 50 villagers, all possessing 15-year zinc roofs.
 It was a careful process.

 We watched as the villagers pitched in alongside the local construction crew we hired.
 We finished fundraising just in time to secure the houses before the rainy season occurred, making our first project an adventure!
 We have since completed homes for 24 families, including widows and children.

-Technicians were hired from the city of Bo to change the piping, and the water problem in Blama Perri was resolved.
+Technicians were hired from the city to change the piping, and the water problem was resolved.
 Young Vision Africa plans to build many wells throughout Sierra Leone and expand its efforts to neighboring countries.